-Material issues Actions we have taken and will take People and culture We are committed to our people and their wellbeing and aim to have a supportive, collaborative culture and strong values We have a diverse team across the locations in which we operate.
+Material issues Actions we have taken and will take People and culture We are committed to our people and their wellbeing and aim to have a supportive, collaborative culture and strong values.
+We have a diverse team across the locations in which we operate.
 CyanConnode is a multicultural, global organisation and we are committed to providing equal opportunities for training, career development and promotion to all employees, regardless of any physical disability, gender, religion, race or nationality.
-Information relating to our employment practices can be found in the Employee Matters section on page 16 of this report Environment and climate change CyanConnode seeks to minimise as far as possible its impact on the environment and received ISO14001 accreditation during 2019.
+Information relating to our employment practices can be found in the Employee Matters section on page 20 of this report.
+Environment and climate change CyanConnode seeks to minimise as far as possible its impact on the environment and received ISO14001 accreditation during 2019.
 This is subject to annual audits, each of which has been passed.
 It works closely with local businesses to put in place joint environmentally friendly policies.
-More on our Environmental Policy can be found in the Employee Matters section on page 16 of this report During 2021, CyanConnode received the London Stock Exchange Green Economy Mark.
+More on our Environmental Policy can be found in the Employee Matters section on page 20 of this report.
+During 2021, CyanConnode received the London Stock Exchange Green Economy Mark.
 A requirement of this award was for more than 70% of the Company's revenue to come from green technologies.
-The Stock Exchange determined that CyanConnode's technology fulfils the criteria Responsible supply chain CyanConnode works with the global leaders in its sector.
+The Stock Exchange determined that CyanConnode's technology fulfils the criteria.
+The requirements for this award are reviewed regularly by the Stock Exchange, and it has recently reconfirmed the Group's eligibility.
+The Group regularly monitors the savings made to utilities in India as a result of deploying its technology.
+CyanConnode also monitors the reductions in CO 2 emissions resulting from its deployments.
+Responsible supply chain CyanConnode works with the global leaders in its sector.
 Accordingly, the highest of standards of business are demanded.
-CyanConnode works with these global leaders, at the forefront of business, industry, and technological innovation, to ensure these standards are constantly challenged and improved

-Material issues Actions we have taken and will take Social responsibility The Group is mindful of its corporate social responsibilities and the need to build and maintain strong relationships across a range of stakeholder groups is a key principle in what we do.
+CyanConnode works with these global leaders, at the forefront of business, industry, and technological innovation, to ensure these standards are constantly challenged and improved.
+Social responsibility The Group is mindful of its corporate social responsibilities and the need to build and maintain strong relationships across a range of stakeholder groups is a key principle in what we do.
 Engaging with our stakeholders allows us to create a positive legacy and create strong stakeholder relationships.
-Our project teams engage with stakeholders throughout the development life cycle to help enrich communities We have processes and policies in place to ensure awareness of our social responsibilities.
-The Group has adopted an Anti-Bribery policy which can be found on the Company's website at https://cyanconnode.com/investors/bribery-act/ The Group Bribery Officer ensures that all partners and agents working for the Group sign acceptance of the terms of this policy prior to engagement with any Group company, and provides training to employees on this policy Information relating to our employment practices can be found in the Employee Matters section on page 16 of this report Data Security The nature of CyanConnode's business requires it to have a robust data security policy.
-This is key to underpin the trust our partners and customers place in us CyanConnode received accreditation for the ISO27001 standard in 2019 and is audited on this accreditation annually.
-In addition, CyanConnode has strict security requirements due to its involvement in the UK Smart Metering Programme, and has annual audits against its ISO27001 accreditation by its customers
+Our project teams engage with stakeholders throughout the development life cycle to help enrich communities.
+We have processes and policies in place to ensure awareness of our social responsibilities.
+The Group has adopted an Anti-Bribery policy which can be found on the Company's website at https://cyanconnode.com/investors/bribery-act/.
+The Group Bribery Officer ensures that all partners and agents working for the Group sign acceptance of the terms of this policy prior to engagement with any Group company, and provides training to employees on this policy.
+Information relating to our employment practices can be found in the Employee Matters section on page 20 of this report.
+Data Security The nature of CyanConnode's business requires it to have a robust data security policy.
+This is key to underpin the trust our partners and customers place in us.
+CyanConnode received accreditation for the ISO27001 standard in 2019 and is audited on this accreditation annually.
+In addition, CyanConnode has strict security requirements due to its involvement in the UK Smart Metering Programme, and has annual audits against its ISO27001 accreditation by its customers.